Obsessed With Astrology? Here’s What Therapists Think About This Trend

 It could also be harmful when someone relies only on astrology and tarot as it may lead to dependence, and it can make it hard to recognize when that tool is no longer helpful, says Hexdall.

 Taking astrology and tarot readings too literally can also lead to increased isolation, depression, anxiety, and aggravation of underlying psychiatric conditions.
+There is also the issue of the “external locus of control” which basically means that the person starts to believe that things in their life are up to external forces rather than to their own behaviors, which can really disempower people.

 “Over-reliance on astrology or tarot, or any other spiritual approach, to the exclusion of others, could lead to a perpetuation of symptoms or difficulties rather than providing an individual the relief he or she is seeking,” Hexdall says.